Louise Doughty

-She is an executive producer on the television adaptation of Platform Seven, adapted by Paula Milne and currently in pre-production with Dancing Ledge Productions for ITV.

-Her third novel, Honey-Dew, is under option with Chapter One pictures and she is working on a series outline.
+Louise Doughty is an English novelist and screenwriter.
+She is best known for her bestselling novels, including Apple Tree Yard.
+She has also worked as a cultural critic for newspapers and magazines.
+Her weekly column for The Daily Telegraph was published as A Novel in a Year in 2007.
+Doughty was the presenter of the BBC Radio 4 programme A Good Read in 1998 to 2001.

 Biography

 Doughty was born on 4 September 1963 in Melton Mowbray and grew up in Oakham, Rutland.
 She attended Oakham School and is an alumna of Leeds University and of the University of East Anglia.
 She has lectured and contributed on creative writing in several countries of the world.

-Doughty has written novels, non-fiction and plays for radio.
-She has worked as a cultural critic for newspapers and magazines.
-Her weekly column for The Daily Telegraph was published as A Novel in a Year in 2007.
-Doughty was the presenter of the BBC Radio 4 programme A Good Read in 1998 to 2001.
+She is the author of nine novels, five plays for radio and a TV mini-series.
 In 2013, her seventh novel entitled Apple Tree Yard, was published and became a number one bestseller, selling over half a million copies in the UK alone.
 It has also been translated in thirty territories worldwide.
 A four-part television adaptation of the same name was broadcast on BBC One in January 2017.
-The series, which starred Emily Watson in the lead role, received widespread critical acclaim and consolidated viewing figures of 7 million per episode, making it the most-viewed new BBC drama at that time since The Night Manager.
+The series, which starred Emily Watson in the lead role and adapted by Amanda Coe, received widespread critical acclaim and consolidated viewing figures of 7 million per episode, making it the most-viewed new BBC drama at that time since The Night Manager.

+Her most recent book, Platform Seven (2019), was adapted as a four-part drama, by Paula Milne, with Dancing Ledge Productions for ITV in 2023.
+Her third novel, Honey-Dew, is under option with Chapter One pictures and she is working on a series outline.